Beyond GDP Measuring Happiness

 Great.
 But that tells us how much we're producing - not whether people are healthy, happy, or sleeping properly.

-So today, we’re taking a step beyond the spreadsheets and ask:
+So today, we’re taking a step beyond the spreadsheets and ask: Can you actually measure quality of life with numbers?

 Well, the answer is sort of.
-But it’s complicated.

-Why GDP Isn’t Enough
+IB Economics Why GDP Isn’t Enough

-As economists we love GDP - it’s clear, it's quantifiable, and it’s everywhere in IB exams.
+As economists we love GDP - it’s clear, it's quantifiable, and it’s everywhere in IB Economics exams.
 But it has some glaring blind spots:

 1. It ignores income distribution